European Factors to Watch-Shares seen pausing after rebound

 * Has considered plan for years; leaked by Softbank in December (Adds further comment from Foxconn CEO)

-LONDON May 20 European shares were seen opening broadly flat on Wednesday following a strong rebound in the previous session.
+LONDON May 20 European shares were seen opening slightly lower on Wednesday following a strong rebound in the previous session.

-At 0650 GMT, EuroSTOXX 50 futures were down 0.1 percent, German DAX futures were flat and French CAC futures were flat.
+At 0630 GMT, EuroSTOXX 50 futures were down 0.1 percent, German DAX futures were down 0.1 percent and French CAC futures were flat.
 UK FTSE futures were up 0.2 percent, with several UK companies reporting earnings and Bank of England minutes due to be released.

-There was also more talk of deal-making in the telecoms sector, with France's Altice agreeing to buy U.S. firm Suddenlink and having held talks to buy Time Warner Cable.
+There was also more talk of deal-making in the telecoms sector, with France's Altice close to buying Suddenlink and having held talks to buy Time Warner Cable.
 Liberty Global Chairman John Malone was also reported as saying a merger with Vodafone would be a "great fit".

 Pan-European shares hit their highest level in three weeks on Tuesday after comments by the European Central Bank's Benoit Coeure pointed to a more aggressive roll-out of the ECB's bond-buying programme.